jdrichardsappacad/react-2021/week-15/practices/03-react-redux-actions-reducer/README.md

 ```

+## Connect the Reducer to Redux

+In the root `index.js` file of your `store` directory, import the articleReducer
+using the variable name, `articleReducer`.
+Now, add this reducer to the
+`combineReducers` function giving it a key of `articleState` and a value of `articleReducer`

-To test if your reducer is working, go to your root `index.js` and
+To test if your reducer is working, go to your root `index.js` and:

 1. import the `loadActions` `action creator` from the `articleReducer`
 2. Add this code beneath your `store` variable